matheuspuchinques/matheuspuchinques/README.md

 ## Hi!
 I'm Matheus Feria Puchinques👋
 <p>
-🎓 I’m currently studying Systems Development at Fatec Americana.
+🎓 I’m currently studying Systems Development at Fatec.

 💼 I am looking for my first job opportunity.
 My dream is to one day work as a data engineer.
 </p>